-Under the Leadership Separation Plan, Michael Koppel and Christine Deputy are eligible to receive benefits upon involuntary termination of employment by the Company, other than for cause, as determined by the Company in the exercise of its discretion in accordance with the Plan.
+Under the Leadership Separation Plan, Anne Bramman and Geevy Thomas are eligible to receive benefits upon involuntary termination of employment by the Company due to job elimination.
+Blake Nordstrom, Peter Nordstrom and Erik Nordstrom are not eligible for separation benefits under the Plan.
 The benefits for eligible employees are based on leadership level and years of service, and include: